mobxjs/mobx/docs/enabling-decorators.md

 Decorators are only supported out of the box when using TypeScript in `create-react-app@^2.1.1` and newer.
 In older versions or when using vanilla JavaScript use eject, or the [customize-cra](https://github.com/arackaf/customize-cra) package.

-## Disclaimer: Limitations of the decorator syntax
+### Disclaimer: Limitations of the legacy decorator syntax

 The current transpiler implementations of the decorator syntax are quite limited and don't behave exactly the same.
 Also, many compositional patterns are currently not possible with decorators, until the stage-2 proposal has been implemented by all transpilers.